Quantum chemistry: Adiabatic chemical dynamics

 In adiabatic dynamics, interatomic interactions are represented by single scalar potentials called potential energy surfaces.
 This is the Born–Oppenheimer approximation introduced by Born and Oppenheimer in 1927.
 Pioneering applications of this in chemistry were performed by Rice and Ramsperger in 1927 and Kassel in 1928, and generalized into the RRKM theory in 1952 by Marcus who took the transition state theory developed by Eyring in 1935 into account.
 These methods enable simple estimates of unimolecular reaction rates from a few characteristics of the potential surface.

 Non-adiabatic chemical dynamics

-Non-adiabatic dynamics consists of taking the interaction between several coupled potential energy surface (corresponding to different electronic quantum states of the molecule).
+Non-adiabatic dynamics consists of taking the interaction between several coupled potential energy surfaces (corresponding to different electronic quantum states of the molecule).
 The coupling terms are called vibronic couplings.
 The pioneering work in this field was done by Stueckelberg, Landau, and Zener in the 1930s, in their work on what is now known as the Landau–Zener transition.
-Their formula allows the transition probability between two diabatic potential curves in the neighborhood of an avoided crossing to be calculated.
+Their formula allows the transition probability between two adiabatic potential curves in the neighborhood of an avoided crossing to be calculated.
 Spin-forbidden reactions are one type of non-adiabatic reactions where at least one change in spin state occurs when progressing from reactant to product.